tjdevWorks/Sentiment-Analysis-Twitter/README.md

 ##Run

-After installing the dependencies download the sentiment_analysis.py and run it in the terminal
+After installing the dependencies download the sentiment_analysis.py paste the api key, consumer key, and access token along with their secrets and run it in the terminal

 ##Results